Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool matches an integer sequence against a LOCAL OEIS copy using exact contiguous term-match.
-It distinguishes from siblings like identify_constant by specifying sequence matching and local copy.
+The description clearly states the tool matches an integer sequence against a local OEIS copy using exact contiguous term-match.
+It distinguishes from sibling 'identify_constant' by focusing on sequences, and includes specific verbs and resources.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.